-The Assembly Appropriations Committee reports favorably Assembly Bill No. 4933, with committee amendments.
+The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 3377, with committee amendments.

-As amended, Assembly Bill No. 4933 designated the "Listening to Mothers Survey Act," requires the Commissioner of Health to develop a maternity care experience survey to evaluate women's experiences with maternity care services provided throughout the pre-conception, pregnancy, childbirth, and postpartum periods.
-The survey will include, at a minimum, questions concerning the woman's experiences with maternity care service providers and her perceptions of how she was received by practitioners, how well her questions and concerns were addressed, the responsiveness and availability of service providers, and whether she was offered information and services with regard to key health metrics related to maternity care.
-The survey will additionally include the option for respondents to report cultural, demographic, and socioeconomic background data, along with any other information requested by the commissioner.
+Senate Bill No. 3377, with committee amendments, designated the "Listening to Mothers Survey Act," requires the Commissioner of Health to develop a maternity care experience survey to evaluate women's experiences with maternity care services provided throughout the pre-conception, pregnancy, childbirth, and postpartum periods.
+The survey is to include, at a minimum, questions concerning the woman's experiences with maternity care service providers and her perceptions of how she was received by practitioners, how well her questions and concerns were addressed, the responsiveness and availability of service providers, and whether she was offered information and services with regard to key health metrics related to maternity care.
+The survey is also required to include the option for respondents to report cultural, demographic, and socioeconomic background data, along with any other information requested by the commissioner.

-The survey will be made available to women receiving maternity care services at a hospital, ambulatory care facility, or birthing center, and women are to be offered the opportunity to voluntarily complete the survey following the termination of a pregnancy, regardless of whether the pregnancy ends in live birth, or at such time as a woman concludes a course of treatment related to maternity or reproductive care, such as assisted reproduction services that do not result in pregnancy or the administration of long-term or permanent contraception, including sterilization.
+The survey is to be made available to women receiving maternity care services at a hospital, ambulatory care facility, or birthing center, and women are to be offered the opportunity to voluntarily complete the survey following the termination of a pregnancy, regardless of whether the pregnancy ends in live birth, or at such time as a woman concludes a course of treatment related to maternity or reproductive care, such as assisted reproduction services that do not result in pregnancy or the administration of long-term or permanent contraception, including sterilization.
 The survey is to be distributed or otherwise made available no earlier than 14 days following the termination of the pregnancy or the end of a course of treatment related to maternity or reproductive care, but no later than 90 days following termination of the pregnancy or the end of the course of treatment.

 The collected survey data is to be reviewed to identify local and Statewide trends in the provision of maternity care and disparities in the care received by discrete racial, cultural, and socioeconomic groups, and to develop programs, resources, and strategies to improve access to, and the quality of, maternity care services throughout the State.
-Survey data is to be made available through the Department of Health's Internet website, and the commissioner is to submit a report to the Legislature concerning the results of the survey and any recommendations for legislation or other action.
-The bill specifies that published and reported data will not include any personal identifying information or confidential patient information.
-The bill authorizes the commissioner to contract with a third party entity to administer the survey, review survey data, and produce the required report.

-COMMITTEE AMENDMNETS:
+COMMITTEE AMENDMENTS:

-The committee amended the bill to take effect 180 days following enactment, instead of immediately.
+The amendments change the effective date of the bill to 180 days after enactment, instead of immediately upon enactment.